FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 There are a few things that you need to have in place before you get started:

 * You need to have either a FusionAuth Cloud account or install their self-hosted version, available for free.
 Follow the [FusionAuth 5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide/) to get started with your installation.
-* You will need a boilerplate project already created with `create-react-app`.
-We'll call this project `ReactAuth`.
 * Make sure your Node version is at least 14.17.6, as we use this version in this tutorial.
 * We use React 17.0.2, and suggest you use the same or most recent stable build.